plone/documentation/coredev/index.md

 ---
 myst:
   html_meta:
-    "description": "Development of Plone"
+    "description": "Development in Plone"
-    "property=og:description": "Development of Plone"
+    "property=og:description": "Development in Plone"
-    "property=og:title": "Development of Plone"
+    "property=og:title": "Development in Plone"
     "keywords": "Developing, Plone, Contributing"
 ---

-# Development of Plone
+# Development in Plone

-This part describes the process of development of Plone.
+This part describes the process of development in Plone.
 It is primarily a technical resource for setting up your development environment, fixing bugs, and writing Plone Improvement Proposals (PLIPs).